siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 207 Detailed Derivation of the Emergent Hydrodynamic Form.md

 So the familiar hydrodynamic equations arise as constitutive limits of the coarse-grained momentum balance.

-## 207.8 What Is Exact and What Is Not
+## 207.8 Forced Hydrodynamic Structure

 Up to the introduction of $\boldsymbol{\Sigma}$, everything in this appendix is an exact rewriting of: